vanling/docs/configuration/users-roles-permissions/roles.md

 :::tip App Access vs Admin Access

 Roles with _App Access_ enabled are created with the minimum permissions required to login to the app and access their own profile information.
-Roles that have neither _Admin_ nor _App Access_ enabled are created with Public access permissions.
+Roles that have neither _Admin_ nor _App Access_ enabled are created with public permissions.
 You can always reconfigure these permissions later.

 :::